 BetaKit has collected a variety of articles that we hope can be used to raise awareness and create actionable takeaways.
 The following list is a collection of talking points, educational tools, and support resources.
 Originally compiled in 2020, BetaKit has updated it each year since then with additional talking points and resources.

 We encourage you to read and share, to amplify the conversation.

-On the employee side of the equation, despite recent efforts by technology companies to improve gender equality and parity in the workplace, research from SAP Canada showed that an increasing number of women in the country have a bleak outlook on the industry.
+On the employee side of the equation, despite recent efforts by technology companies to improve gender equality and parity in the workplace, research from SAP Canada in 2019 found that an increasing number of women in the country have a bleak outlook on the industry.
 Nearly half of the female students and young professionals surveyed said they do not believe tech companies really want to hire women.

 Diversity problems and lack of representation are felt across Canada and across intersectionalities, with women of colour often facing greater barriers than their counterparts.

 The 2021 report from The Prosperity Project and KPMG Canada linked above pointed to a lack of visible minorities, including racialized women, in leadership positions in Canada’s largest organizations.

 The lack of representation in Canada’s largest organizations is echoed in the tech sector, particularly for Indigenous people, with one survey of 270 public companies noting the number of board positions held by Indigenous peoples was only seven.

 Minerva BC, a charitable organization for women in British Columbia, conducted a report that also found a pronounced lack of Indigenous representation in the province, with zero people who identified as Indigenous on boards or in executive roles.

 BDC Capital report finds Canadian VCs are hiring more diverse candidates but facing difficulties with talent retention